iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 However, it's not advisable to directly use this IP address in your applications.
 Since most services are protected with SSL encryption, the client needs to validate the resource name.
 Microsoft still utilizes its wildcard certificate for this purpose, which is issued to `Common Name (CN) *.blob.core.windows.net` by `Microsoft RSA TLS CA 02`.

 As a result, attempting to connect via `https://10.18.0.4/` will result in name validation failure.
-To avoid this, it's essential to use the original URL, ensuring that your queries go through the private endpoint."
+To avoid this, it's essential to use the original URL, ensuring that your queries go through the private endpoint.

 ```
 nslookup irom.blob.core.windows.net